Nikolai Obruchev: Biography

-In 1881 Pyotr Vannovskiy, the new Minister of War appointed him chief of the Main Staff.
+In 1881 Pyotr Vannovskiy, the new Minister of War, appointed him chief of the Main Staff.
 Obruchev now played a role in rearming the Russian Army, constructing fortifications on the western military frontier and laying plans for amphibious operation across the Bosphorus.
-At this time he proposed reorganising the Main Staff into five directorates: First and Second Quartermaster Generals, Adjutant General, Military Communications and Military Topography.
-However this structure was not implemented until 1903.
+He proposed reorganising the Main Staff into five directorates: First and Second Quartermaster Generals, Adjutant General, Military Communications and Military Topography.
+However, this structure was not implemented until 1903.

 He attended the Franco-Russian Military Convention of 1892 and persuaded Nicholas II not to intervene in the Sino-Japanese War of 1894 - 1895.

-Retired from active service in 1897, Obruchev died in France in June 1904.
+Obruchev retired from active service in 1897 and died in France in June 1904.